ansemjo/speedtest-plotter/README.md

-This is a Docker container with the tool [speedtest-cli](https://github.com/sivel/speedtest-cli) inside, which uses a crontab to log speedtest results in csv format every 15 minutes.
+This is a Docker container with the tool [speedtest-cli](https://github.com/sivel/speedtest-cli) inside, which uses a crontab to log speedtest results in csv format every couple minutes and serves the plotted results with a simple flask app.

 ## installation